iterative/dvc.org/static/docs/commands-reference/metrics/index.md

 > running `dvc metrics add data/eval.json` to explicitly mark `data/eval.json`
 > as a metric file.

-Now let's print metric values that we are tracking in this DVC project:
+Now let's print metric values that we are tracking in this <abbr>project</abbr>:

 ```dvc
 $ dvc metrics show -a